tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 ```
 </details>

-You can click below to view what you should have seen
+You can click below to view what you should have seen.

 <details>